What Is An Ecolodge?

 Community Based Ecolodges:

 In general, these are very simple, grassroots types of programs and they can be very emotionally satisfying for visitors from the “developed world”.
-But the quality and reliability of service is sometimes inconsistent possibly for many reasons.
-It can be more like “real life” as experienced by the local people everyday.
+But the quality and reliability of service is sometimes inconsistent for many reasons.
+It can be more “real life” as experienced by the local people everyday.

 What About Green Hotels?